Out of This World!

-Each week track your reading with our weekly BINGO sheets—online with Beanstack or with our paper tracker—and turn them in to the library for our weekly prize (everyone who turns in a bingo sheet receives a prize).
+Kids & Teens: Each week track your reading with our weekly BINGO sheets—online with Beanstack or with our paper tracker—and turn them in to the library for our weekly prize (everyone who turns in a bingo sheet receives a prize).
 All completed BINGO sheets will be entered into our big end of summer drawing as well!

-From June 26th to September 1st, Monday through Friday the Schuylerville Public Library is serving free summer meals for kids and teens from 11:30am to 1pm. *except on July 4 (closed for holiday).
+From July 1st to August 30th, Monday through Friday the Schuylerville Public Library is serving free summer meals for kids and teens from 11:30am to 1pm. *except on July 4 (closed for holiday).
 Grab a sandwich, salad, fresh fruit, and cold milk every day.